 “But Put-in-Bay was pretty much a low-key event put on by The Cleveland Sports Car Club, so sedans were permitted to fill in the various racing classes,” explains Woehrle.
 “So, if you look through the old entry lists and period photos on the www,pibroadrace.com website, you will see all sorts of small-bore sedans competing at Put-In-Bay at a time when they were rarely allowed to race anywhere else until The Sports Car Club of America initiated a sedan category in 1965.”

 Put-in-Bay Sports Car Races Celebrates the 10th anniversary!

-As of this writing, some 20 “tin tops” are signed up for the 2019 Put-in-Bay races with more expected.
-Race-entry sedans include Mini Cooper, Pinto, Corvair, Datsun, Alfa Romeo, Saab, VW, Fiat, Fiat-Abarth, Morris Minor, a Barracuda and even a couple of Dodge Darts.
-Plus there is the usual complement of entrants racing in multiple classes in four groups plus exhibition.
+As of this writing, some 20 “tin tops” are signed up for the 2019 Put-in-Bay races, with more expected.
+Race-entry sedans include Mini Cooper, Pinto, Corvair, Datsun, Alfa Romeo, Saab, VW, Fiat, Fiat-Abarth, Morris Minor, a Barracuda, and even a couple of Dodge Darts.
+Plus, the usual complement of entrants racing in multiple classes in four groups, plus an exhibition.
 As usual, our contingent island resident racers will be competing.
-Racers include Mark Lekanka, Scott Market, Mike Chervenak, Scott and Alex Sadowsky and Rich Hahn who are all sponsored by island enterprises.
+Racers include Mark Lekanka, Scott Market, Mike Chervenak, Scott and Alex Sadowsky, and Rich Hahn, all sponsored by island enterprises.